evoheal/EPID-700/README.md

    B) will learn from an available step-by-step reference guide<br/>
    C) completed a specified learning plan.<br/>

 There is no required number of objectives in each category.
+This assessment primarily seves to ensure that you and I have a mutual understanding about what aspects of the proposed work require the greatest time investment.
 Any objective labelled b/B or c/C must be accompanied by the relevant supporting information.
 Your statement of research objectives should follow the below format:</br>

 **Title**</br>